Southern Baked Beans with Bacon

 Are baked beans good for you?

-Although this recipe contains bacon which has a high amount of fat content, beans themselves are very good for you.
+Although this recipe contains bacon, which does have a high fat content, beans themselves are very good for you.
 They’re quite high in both fiber and protein.

 What’s the difference between American and British baked beans?